GoCarrot/carrot-blog/source/_posts/2014-03-20-stop-ignoring-facebook.markdown

 If it’s been said once, it’s been said a million times: sell where there are customers.
 If you want your app to grow, go where your customers are.
 I think you know where they are, but just in case I’ll say it again.
 For those of you in the cheap seats: **Your would-be customers are on Facebook.**

 Why am I so sure?
-Well it’s simple...
+Well, it’s simple...

 <figure class="thumbnail">
   {% img /images/fb_vs_others_graph.png %}